Skip to Content

 • Altering company books in some way to conceal income to the alleged offender’s employer; or

-• Transferring funds from a corporate account of the alleged offender’s employer to his or her personal bank account.
+• Transferring funds from a corporate account of the alleged offender’s employer to their personal bank account.

-The penalties for embezzlement are dependent on the amount of money involved.
-If the value of the property embezzled is less than $100, the crime is a Class C misdemeanor.
-A Class C misdemeanor is punishable by a fine of up to $500.
+The penalties for embezzlement depend on the amount of money involved.
+If the value of the property embezzled is less than $100, the crime is a Class C misdemeanor, punishable by a fine of up to $500.

 The crime of embezzlement is a Class B misdemeanor if the alleged offender does any of the following: